Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models

 \subsection{Overview and contributions}

 This article is organized as follows.
 In Section \ref{sec:enkf}, we review some existing work on the EnKF and related issues from a statistical perspective.
-In Section \ref{sec:preliminaries}, we provide preliminaries to lay the foundation for the development of our extended EnKF methods, including new insights on likelihood approximations in high-dimensional SSMs.
+In Section \ref{sec:preliminaries}, we provide preliminaries to lay the foundation for the development of our extended EnK techniques, including new insights on likelihood approximations in high-dimensional SSMs.
 In Section \ref{sec:methods}, we derive and present our extended ensemble Kalman filters and smoothers.
-In Section \ref{sec:examples}, we consider several examples of HSSMs, and we offer numerical comparisons of our methods to existing ones.
-We conclude in Section \ref{sec:conclusions}.
+In Section \ref{sec:examples}, we compare our methods to existing approaches using a number of simulated and real data examples.
+We find that our methods strongly outperform these existing approaches.
+Conclusions are given in Section \ref{sec:conclusions}.